amstangl/group-site/_projects/rileigh.md

 published: true
 title: Protective Factors of Addiction
 ---

-Title: ”Protective Factors of Addiction”
-Contributors:
-- Name: Rileigh Wilson
-##Can anyone become addicted to drugs?
+## Can anyone become addicted to drugs?
 Most professionals believe that the answer is yes [^1].
 There are some drugs that are so addictive that excessive or daily use can cause addiction in just about anyone.
 Despite popular belief, most do not become addicted to a drug after trying it a single time, it typically takes multiple uses to create that craving.
-##How does substance abuse begin?
+## How does substance abuse begin?
 Substance abuse typically occurs in those that associate with other drug users.
 Their susceptibility depends on the risk factors and protective factors in their environment.
 Those with high levels of risk factors and low levels of protective factors often begin abusing drugs during adolescence.
 The environment is the greatest factor in the initiation of drug addiction.
 When drugs are widely available and normalized in an environment, they are much more likely to be abused.
 An individual's gender, race, and geographic location also play a role.
 If more protective factors are introduced in an individual’s life, addiction is much less likely.
-##When does substance abuse progress into full-blown addiction?
+## When does substance abuse progress into full-blown addiction?
 Many may ask, what is the difference between drug abuse and drug addiction?
 Both terms are used interchangeably by many.
 Although both certainly have adverse effects on one’s life, they are not the same.
 Someone is likely abusing drugs if they still have control over their life and